google/pcbdl/README.md

 ### HTML

-This produces a standalone html page with everything crosslinked:
+This produces a standalone html page with everything cross-linked:

 * List of nets with links to the parts and pins on each
 * List of parts with the part properties and a list of pins linking to the nets connected